Andre Carter

-Rubin Andre Carter (born May 12, 1979) is an American football coach recently for Louisiana State University and former player in the National Football League (NFL).
-A defensive end, he played college football for the University of California, and was a unanimous All-American.
-The San Francisco 49ers selected him with the seventh overall pick in the 2001 NFL Draft, and he also played for the Washington Redskins, New England Patriots and Oakland Raiders.
+Rubin Andre Carter (born May 12, 1979) is an American football coach and former player in the National Football League (NFL) A defensive end, he played college football for the California Golden Bears, and was a unanimous All-American.
+The San Francisco 49ers selected him with the seventh overall pick in the 2001 NFL draft, and he also played for the Washington Redskins, New England Patriots, and Oakland Raiders.
+Carter currently is retired.

-Early years
+Early life

 Carter was born in Denver, Colorado.
 He attended Oak Grove High School in San Jose, California.
 As a senior, he was a USA Today All-America high school selection, and the Gatorade California Player of the Year.
 He was also rated as the top defensive lineman and a high school All-America selection by Parade magazine.

 College career

-Carter attended the University of California, Berkeley, and played for the California Golden Bears football team from 1997 to 2000.
+Carter attended the University of California, Berkeley, and played for the California Golden Bears from 1997 to 2000.
 During his junior and senior years he was a first-team All-Pac-10 selection.
-As a senior in 2000, he won the Morris Trophy, awarded to the Pac-10's top defensive lineman, and was recognized as a unanimous first-team All-American.
+As a senior in 2000, he won the Morris Trophy, awarded to the Pac-10's top defensive lineman, and was recognized as a unanimous All-American.
 In addition to being selected as the Golden Bears' most valuable player, Carter was also a finalist for the Bronko Nagurski Trophy, given to the nation's top defensive player.

 Professional career

 San Francisco 49ers

-Carter was selected by the San Francisco 49ers in the first round of the 2001 NFL Draft.
-Because the 49ers used a 3-4 defense under Head Coach Mike Nolan, Carter was moved to outside linebacker.
+Carter was selected by the San Francisco 49ers in the first round of the 2001 NFL draft.
+In the 2005 NFL season, because the 49ers implemented a 3-4 defense under Head Coach Mike Nolan, Carter was moved to outside linebacker.
 While playing for the 49ers, he made 154 solo tackles, 32 sacks, and 12 pass deflections in 69 games.

 Washington Redskins

 Carter signed a six-year, $30 million contract with the Washington Redskins as an unrestricted free agent on March 14, 2006.
 The Redskins moved Carter back to defensive end, his natural position.
 In his first year with the Redskins, he had 56 total tackles and six sacks.
 He showed much improvement in 2007, with 55 tackles, 10.5 sacks, and four forced fumbles.
-He also had a safety in a 34-3 win over the Detroit Lions.
+He also had a safety in a 34–3 win over the Detroit Lions.
 Carter's best season as a Redskin came in 2009 when he totalled 11 sacks.
 However, in 2010 the Redskins hired a new coach, Mike Shanahan, who changed their 4-3 defense to a 3-4 defense which required Carter to play outside linebacker.
 Carter was never fully comfortable with the move.
 By mid-season, and at Carter's request, the coaching staff had him playing from a three-point stance on passing downs.
 The Redskins released Carter on March 1, 2011.